chuckchiam/chuckchiam.github.io/_posts/2016-04-25-AD-SSL-Scaleio.markdown

 Before we go any further, i recommend giving the ldap services names during the –add_ldap_service command with the –ldap_service_name switch as this makes it easier (at least in my experience) to manage the various ldap service objects as opposed to using an objectID.

 Configuring an LDAP:// uri is well covered in “User-Roles-and-LDAP-Usage-Technical-Notes” available on emc.com.
-I’ll try to stay away from any repetitive recomendations, but i will say that several of the methods below (especially the ldapsearch commands since they are coming from the machine running the MDM itself) can help work through the configuration of non-secure connections as well.
+I’ll try to stay away from any repetitive recommendations, but i will say that several of the methods below (especially the ldapsearch commands since they are coming from the machine running the MDM itself) can help work through the configuration of non-secure connections as well.

 At this point, we deleted and recreated the non-secure ldap service with a secure ldaps:// URI using the scli –remove_ldap_service and scli –add_ldap_service command and assigned a group to the monitor role via scli –assign_ldap_groups_to_roles.